 - 3.1.1.
 Negotiations for a new Agreement or modifications of the existing Agreement shall begin no later than March 1st of the year that the CBA is set to expire.
-A time, date, and place will be mutually determined by the Employer and the Federation. - 3.1.2.
+A time, date, and place will be mutually determined by the Employer and the Federation.
+Negotiations for a new Agreement or modifications of the existing Agreement shall begin a time, date, and place mutually determined by the Employer and the Union. - 3.1.2.
 Neither party in any negotiations shall have control over the selection of the bargaining representatives of the other party and each party may select the representatives from within or outside the school district.
 While no final agreement shall be executed without ratification by the Employer and the Union, the parties mutually pledge that their representatives will be clothed with all necessary power and authority to make proposals, consider proposals, make concessions, and recommend ratification in the course of negotiations. - 3.1.3.
 After ratification of this Agreement, either party may request a conference to discuss matters which may arise from time to time which are of mutual concern to the parties.
 Discussion during such conferences shall be limited to problems indicated on a written request for such conference.
 The conferences shall be held at the earliest opportunity following such request.
 Any contract alteration which is mutually agreed upon shall become effective upon ratification by and the Employer and the Union.